 This page is outdated and may not be fully accurate in DSPy 2.5

-Utilizing Built-in Datasets
+Utilizing Built-in Datasets¶

-objects.
+It's easy to use your own data in DSPy: a dataset is just a list of Example objects.
 Using DSPy well involves being able to find and re-purpose existing datasets for your own pipelines in new ways; DSPy makes this a particularly powerful strategy.

 For convenience, DSPy currently also provides support for the following dataset out of the box: